- 18 May 2023

 Order and Reference Number - Non system generated numbers such as your customer's or company's reference and purchase numbers or codes.

-The ‘Job KPIs’ and ‘Priority Level’ area refers to setting a target response or attendence time against the job such as an emergency or 1 week response.
+The ‘Job KPIs’area refers to setting a target response or attendence time against the job such as an emergency or 1 week response.

-Finally, the ‘Job Allocation’ area refers to allocating an engineer a visit to the job (this can be left and allocated at a later point if not yet decided or confirmed).
+The ‘Job Allocation’ area refers to allocating an Engineer or an Engineer Team to a visit to the job (this can be left and allocated at a later point if not yet decided or confirmed).

 The ‘Preferred Appointment Date’ refers to the desired time and date discussed with or asked for by the customer.

 The start and end date fields refer to the actual time that the visit is scheduled to take place.

 The ‘Engineer’ field refers to the engineer assigned that visit to the job.